dropbox/dropbox-sdk-dotnet/README.md

 * SimpleBlogDemo — An ASP.NET MVC application that creates a simple blogging platform, this shows how to upload and download files.
 * SimpleTest — A windows console application that demonstrates basic use of the SDK;
-  this also contains code that demonstrates using OAuth2 using WPF
+  this also contains code that connects with OAuth2 using WPF.
 * UniversalDemo — A slide show app for both Windows Store and Windows Phone 8.1